-The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms-1 corresponds to $10^{-3}$ of a resolution element).
+The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms-1 corresponds to 10^{-3} of a resolution element).
 The light path in this mode includes a permanent 'double scrambler' to improve the radial scrambling of the optical fibres and reduce the spectral shifts due to the star moving on the input face of the fibre.
 In this mode it is also possible to place an iodine cell into the beam (both channels) to provide a superimposed set of wavelength reference lines in the 500-620 nm range, or to illuminate the second (sky) fibre with an internal Th-Ar calibration source to obtain a simultaneous wavelength calibration.
 The efficiency of this mode is therefore expected to be $\sim 50\% - 70\%$ of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
-It should be noted that the iodine cell has yet not been fully characterised (i.e. no Fourier Transform Spectrometer spectra are available, only the commonly available generic iodine atlases).
+It should be noted that a new fully characterized iodine cell has been obtained but is not yet available in regular operations (please contact AstroOps for more information if you are interested in this mode).
 It should also be noted that the simultaneous ThAr and iodine cells may not be used together.